 Faculty from the FSU School are also part of our chapter, but with a caveat.
 They are governed by their own Collective Bargaining Agreement.

 Leaving FSU doesn't have to mean the end of your UFF membership.
-Many faculty members decide to join UFF as associate members in order to stay connected to the union that has worked so hard for their benefit.
-Associate membership involves a one-time $400 fee.
-Associate members can participate in the UFF Senate and continue to play a role in shaping UFF's actions.
+Many faculty members decide to join UFF as retired members in order to stay connected to the union that has worked so hard for their benefit.
+Retired membership involves a one-time $450 fee.
+Retired members can participate in the UFF Senate and continue to play a role in shaping UFF's actions.